donkuri/japanese-utilities/README.md

 ### Normalize audio levels across mp3 files

 Sometimes when you get audio files for example sentences, the audio levels are all over the place.
 This script uses [FFmpeg](https://ffmpeg.org/) to normalize the audio levels in the collection folder.
+Once again, please replace `/path/to/your/folder` with the actual path to your folder.
+If your files are of a different format, simply replace `.mp3` with the format of your choice, as long as it's supported by FFmpeg.

 ```bash
 #!/bin/bash